 The Army Commendation Medal is a Bronze hexagon of 1 3/8 inches wide with one of the points of the hexagon situated upward.
 An American Bald eagle with wings outstretched horizontally clutching three crossed arrows and having a shield paly of thirteen sections and a chief is displayed on the hexagon.
-On the reverse side situated above a sprig of laurel there is a name space is available between the words "For Military" and "Merit."
+On the reverse side situated above a sprig of laurel, there is a namespace available between the words "For Military" and "Merit."

 The Army Commendation Medal's ribbon is 1 3/8 inches wide.
 It has a total of 12 stripes.
 The first stripe is White and 3/32 inch, next is a stripe of Myrtle Green and 25/64 inch followed by stripes of 1/32 inch of White, 1/16 inch of Myrtle Green, 1/32 inch of White and 1/16 inch of Myrtle Green.
 The center stripe is 1/32 inch of White followed by 1/16 inch of Myrtle Green, 1/32 inch of White, 1/16 inch of Myrtle Green, 1/32 inch of White, 25/64 inch of Myrtle Green and lastly a stripe of 3/32 inch of White.

 The Army Commendation Medal is awarded to any member, other than General Officers, of the Armed Forces that distinguishes himself or herself by heroism, meritorious achievement or meritorious service which are of a lesser degree than that required for the Bronze Star Medal.
 The act justifying the award may entail aerial flight, and it may be made noncombatant-related acts of heroism which do not meet the requirements for an award of the Soldier's Medal.